phpservermon/phpservermon/docs/monitoring-checklist.rst

 Monitoring checklist
 ====================

-Use this list to seed monitoring and alerting for PHP Server Monitor or any PHP stack.
+Use this list to seed monitoring and alerting for REMITK MONITORING or any PHP stack.
 Pick only the pieces that match your stack (for example: FPM+Nginx/Apache, MySQL/Postgres, Redis, queues).
 Start with the “minimums” and expand as you add components.

 Minimums for a typical FPM + Nginx + MySQL + Redis host
 -------------------------------------------------------